munificent/craftinginterpreters/book/hash-tables.md

 ### Open addressing

-The other technique is <span name="open">called</span> **open addressing** or (confusingly) **closed hashing**.
+The other technique is <span name="open">called</span> **"open addressing"** or (confusingly) **"closed hashing"**.
 With this technique, all entries live directly in the bucket array, with one entry per bucket.
-If two entries collide in the same bucket, we find a different bucket to overflow one of the entries into.
+If two entries collide in the same bucket, we find a different bucket to put one of the entries into instead.
-*That* bucket could be full too, so you sometimes need to search an entire sequence of buckets to find an empty one.

 <aside name="open">

-It's called "open" addressing because the entry may end up at an address outside of its prefered one.
+It's called "open" addressing because the entry may end up at an address outside of its preferred one.
 It's called "closed" hashing because all of the entries stay inside the array of buckets.

 </aside>